 The 802.11ac wireless standard, Powerline Ethernet and Wi-Fi mains networks and Bluetooth wireless connectivity

-Note that there is a new Wi-Fi standard – 802.11ac – which uses the 5GHz band for a theoretical data throughput of 1 gigabit per second (128MB per second).
+Note that the current Wi-Fi standard – 802.11ac – recently renamed Wi-Fi 5, uses the 5GHz band for a theoretical data throughput of 1 gigabit per second (128MB per second).
 802.11ac dual-band routers and wireless adapters are available that can use both the 2.4GHz and 5GHz bands, switching between them to get the best connection.
-By January 2016, the 802.11ac standard had not been ratified by the, but, as is usually the case, the network-equipment manufacturers have brought out draft equipment that supports the standard as they expect that its ratified form will end up being.
+By January 2016, the 802.11ac standard had not been ratified by the, but, as is usually the case, the network-equipment manufacturers brought out draft equipment that supports the standard as they expected that its ratified form would end up being.

 Gigabit Wireless?
 Five 802.11ac Routers, Benchmarked [January 2013] –

 Ethernet and Wi-Fi Powerline networks